dojo/docs/dojox/form/FileUploader.rst

 See form/tests/test_FileUploaderTabs.html for the workaround.
 It floats a div above the tab container and moves it on and off screen as the tab is toggled.

+While the FileUploader instantiates like a widget, it has limitations due to the fact that it has to manage a Flash plugin.
+Before it is built, it inspects the DOM and checks style information.
+Due to this process there needs to be a node to inspect, so dojo 1.4 functionality like:

+*var f = new dojox.form.FileUploader(props).placeAt(anything);*

+...will not work.
+There may also be problems with placing it in other widgets unless it displays right away, although as of 1.5 these problems have mostly been worked out.

 Updating Your Release
 ---------------------